homebridge/homebridge/README.md

 **NOTE**: Your `config.json` file MUST live in your home directory inside `.homebridge`.
 The full error message will contain the exact path where your config is expected to be found.

+**REALLY IMPORTANT**: You must use a "plain text" editor to create or modify `config.json`.
+Do NOT use apps like TextEdit on Mac or Wordpad on Windows; these apps will corrupt the formatting of the file in hard-to-debug ways.
+I suggest using the free [Atom text editor](http://atom.io).

 Once you've added your config file, you should be able to run Homebridge again:

     $ homebridge